Overview

 Pay the $200 registration fee directly to Pearson VUE using a credit card

-Once the NMBON review the applicant's file and determines it's complete, they receive their Authorization to Test (ATT) from Pearson VUE and schedules their NCLEX-RN.
-Applications for licensure by exam are valid for six months.
+Once the NMBON reviews the applicant's file and determines it's complete, they receive their Authorization to Test (ATT) from Pearson VUE and schedule their NCLEX-RN.
+Applications for licensure by exam are valid for one year.
 Applicants must schedule and take their NCLEX within this six-month period or they must submit a new licensure by exam application.

 Licensure for Foreign Educated Nurses